 Before choosing your diabetic socks, you first need to identify your foot problem.
 You can use our list of 10 common diabetes-related foot problems, but in any case, we do recommend you ask for your doctor’s final diagnosis.

 Once your diagnosis is done, you need to know what socks features will best address your specific foot problem.
 That’s our table below!
 Each feature is later explained in greater details.

 One of the most important things when having diabetes-related foot problems is to keep your feet as dry as possible (but your feet skin needs to stay hydrated!).
 Wet socks are your worst enemies.
 Moist feet are fungal and bacterial infections favourite ground and a wet skin will easily get blisters and wounds.
-Diabetic socks are usually made with technical moisture-wicking materials.
+Diabetic socks are usually made with technical moisture-wicking materials, such as nano-fabrics for example.
 Avoid cotton, and prefer synthetic materials such as acrylic.

 If you’re concerned about excessive feet sweating, choose a diabetic sock that also has a good ventilated mesh.
 It will help your feet breath and limit the moist.
 In addition, you can also try specialised foot products.
 Carpe’s antiperspirant foot lotion or Gold Bond foot powder are the most recommended by diabetes professionals and patients when it comes to moist feet.

 Good quality diabetic socks will also feature anti-microbial and anti-fungal properties.
 They’re made with specific fibers known to have natural anti bacterial properties.
 Pretty much all of Orthofeet’s diabetic socks are made from Bamboo fibers, well-know for their anti-bacterial and anti-odor natural properties.